mariusrubo/Unity-EyeTracking-RegionsOfInterest/README.md

 * Is the object currently visible to the user, or hidden by another object?
 * Is the object located within the current field of view of the display?
 * By what angle does the user's gaze miss the object? (if this angle is low, say <2°, we may say the user "looks at the object").
-* does the user look above, under, left or right to the object? (that is, separate the deviation along an x- and y-axis)
+* Does the user look above, under, left or right to the object? (that is, separate the deviation along an x- and y-axis)
-* if the scene was to be filmed by a camera, at what coordinates in pixels would the object appear in the video?
+* If the scene was to be filmed by a camera, at what coordinates in pixels would the object appear in the video?
-* if the object has a front (e.g. if the "object" is a virtual character's head), is it currently looking at the user?
+* If the object has a front (e.g. if the "object" is a virtual character's head), is it currently looking at the user?

 The attached script provides a class to bundle this information and a single function to process it.